OUR CONTINUED WORK IN UKRAINE

-We thank everyone for their continued support for the work OAS is doing in Ukraine.
+We thank each and every one of you for supporting the work Orphans’ Aid Society is doing in Ukraine.

 Orphans’ Aid Society

 On September 21, 2023, Baal Dan hosted a fundraiser in New York for children impacted by famine in Ethiopia and Somalia.
 Orphans Aid Society was invited to attend.
 Baal Dan, a charity founded by Tanya Pinto, supports impoverished and vulnerable children in developing and emerging countries.
 Tanya Pinto and Baal Dan were instrumental in vetting OAS on behalf of Marketing Research Education Foundation (MREF) for the three educational support grants we received for our orphans.
 MREF held their own networking event on July 18, 2023, to which OAS was invited as well.
 We at OAS appreciate the recognition and support we have received from MREF and Baal Dan.
 Cooperation between charitable organizations is invaluable in furthering the work we all perform for those less fortunate.

 Consider a Bequest to OAS in your Estate Planning